 This 18-month project will be a collaboration between CVSSP and leading visual effects software developer The Foundry, and Figment Productions, a creative production company specialising in VR.

 Surrey has also won funding for Total Capture, a project focused on enabling teams of creative professionals to create real-time animation collaboratively on set using enhanced performance capture technologies, without the need for extensive technician support.

 The goal of this 18-month project will be to develop highly automated, easy-to-use technologies that reduce costs and merge the current five stages of animation (development, pre-production, production, post-production and distribution).
 The research will support the creation of animation for a wide range of end uses including movies, TV, video games, and visual effects in live theatre or concern performances.
 It will see Surrey working closely with partners The Imaginarium (Europe’s leading performance capture studio) and Numerion (a specialist in physics engines for visual effects and video games).

 Professor Adrian Hilton commented, “CVSSP has an outstanding track-record of collaboration with the UK creative industries leading to impact on tools and technologies used in film, TV and games.
 Examples include the CVSSP spin-out company Imagineer Systems which received a Technical OSCAR in 2013 and long-standing strategic partnership with the BBC in audio and video analysis for TV content production."

-Discover our programmes in Electrical and Electronic Engineering, including our BEng and MEng programmes in Electronic Engineering with Audiovisual Systems and our MSc Mobile Media Communications.
+Discover our programmes in Electrical and Electronic Engineering, including our BEng and MEng programmes in Electronic Engineering and our MSc Mobile Media Communications.